valboz/RTModel/docs/README.md

 # Documentation

-In this document we will describe all use cases of the `RTModel` library and provide ready-to-use examples that you can copy/paste to your code.
+In this document we will describe all use cases of the `RTModel` package and provide ready-to-use examples that you can copy/paste to your code.

 ## Quick start